Contents

 My personal opinion on Barracuda Backup:

-Barracuda Backup is an interesting take on a hardware-based backup solution, using hardware appliances in order to provide data backups, email backups, application backups, and more.
-Its interface is easy to work with, and the solution also offers quite a lot of customization at different levels of the backup process.
-There’s also the fact that Barracuda Backup has a rather basic reporting feature set.
-As the solution relies a lot on hardware instead of just software, it makes the solution price that much higher, which could be too much for smaller or middle-sized businesses – but that factor is not as important for large-scale enterprises that can afford bigger pricing if it means complete data protection for their information.
-Overall though, there have been significant questions about its tech support, scheduling manager and user interface.
+Barracuda Backup is an interesting take on a hardware-based backup solution, using hardware appliances to provide data backups, email backups, application backups, and more.
+Its interface is easy to work with, and the solution also offers a significant amount of customization at different levels of the backup process.
+Also, Barracuda Backup has a rather basic reporting feature set.
+Because the solution relies more on hardware than solely on software, the solution price is that much higher, which could be too much for smaller or middle-sized businesses; a factor that is not as important for large-scale enterprises that can afford higher costs if it means complete data protection for their information.
+Overall, though, there have been significant questions about its tech support and its scheduling manager and user interface.

 Arcserve UDP

-Arcserve as a software provider is quite an interesting company with a variety of different solutions, and their flagship solution Arcserve UDP is also quite interesting in itself.
-It is a rather sophisticated cloud data protection solution that offers a variety of very specific high-end features that you would usually only see in an IT-grade environment, it can perform backups and restores in highly distributed environments, replicate virtual infrastructures, perform disaster recovery operations, and so much more.
+As a software provider, Arcserve is quite an interesting company with a variety of different solutions.
+Its flagship solution, Arcserve UDP, is also quite interesting in itself.
+It is a rather sophisticated cloud data protection solution that offers a variety of very specific high-end features usually seen only in an IT-grade environment.
+It can perform backups and restores in highly distributed environments, replicate virtual infrastructures, perform disaster recovery operations, and so much more.

-However, the complexity of this solution is a double-edged sword of sorts, with the feature set itself being a hard sell for most SMBs with the lack of any kind of public pricing available whatsoever.
+However, the complexity of this solution is a double-edged sword of sorts, with the feature set itself being a hard sell for most SMBs and no public pricing available whatsoever.

 Customer ratings: